hollasch/LSON/README.md

-Humon (Human-Friendly Object Notation)
+LSON: Lucid Serialized Object Notation
 ====================================================================================================

-Humon is a concise data representation that has the simplicity and expressiveness of JSON, but differs in two primary areas:
+LSON is a concise data representation that has the simplicity and expressiveness of JSON, but differs in two primary areas:

   1. It's intended to be concise and friendly to _both_ computers and humans, and
   2. It does not aim to mirror JavaScript.

-Any legal JSON string can be encoded as a Humon string.
+Any legal JSON string can be encoded as a LSON string.

 Key Differences from JSON